canonical/colcon-in-container/README.md

   --provider {lxd, multipass}      Environment provider.
   --pro PRO_TOKEN       Ubuntu Pro token to enable ROS ESM inside the instance.
   --auto-deps-management
-                        Automatically manages missing dependencies.This will retrieve, install and source the ROS dependencies of the workspace not available in ROS ESM
+                        Automatically manages dependencies that are not covered by ROS ESM.
+                        Their source code is retrieved and compiled against ROS ESM.
 ```

 By default, `build-in-container` uses the ROS version from the `ROS_DISTRO` environment variable.